rbaluja/rbaluja.github.io/_pages/index.md

 ---
 permalink: /
 ---
-I am a fourth-year PhD candidate in the Department of Economics at the University of Arizona.
+Welcome!
+I am an applied microeconomist with research interests in environmental economics and industrial organization.
+I am currently a Ph.D. candidate in the Department of Economics at the University of Arizona.

-My primary research interests are in environmental economics and empirical microeconomics.
+I will be on the economics job market in the fall (A.Y.
+2024-2025).

 You can contact me at [RobertBaluja@gmail.com](mailto:RobertBaluja@gmail.com)